cafali/SnapKey/README.md

 **SnapKey Features**
 --------------------------------------------------------------------------------------------------

-- Lightweight and open-source
+- Lightweight and open-source 🌟
-- Compatible with all keyboards
+- Compatible with all keyboards ✅
-- Accessible via the system tray
+- Accessible via the system tray 🖥️
-- Supports 4 keys shared across 2 groups (AD / WS)
+- Supports 4 keys shared across 2 groups (AD / WS) 🔄
-- Allows key rebinding using ASCII codes specified in the configuration file
+- Allows key rebinding using ASCII codes specified in the configuration file 🛠️
-- Enhances the precision of counter-strafing movements in games
+- Enhances the precision of counter-strafing movements in games 🎯
-- Sticky Keys Feature: keeps track of the state of a key you've pressed down
+- Sticky Keys Feature: tracks the state of a pressed key ⌨️
-- Facilitates smoother transitions between left and right movements without input conflicts
+- Facilitates smoother transitions between left and right movements without input conflicts 🚀
-- Does not use AutoHotkey or similar tools; its features rely solely on Windows API functions
+- Does not use AutoHotkey or similar tools; its features rely solely on Windows API functions 🛡️

 **Here’s how it works:**
 --------------------------------------------------------------------------------------------------